Close Menu

 A Lesson for Parents and Teachers

-Whether you’re a parent, teacher, or manager, the principle is the same: performance matters, but so does joy.
+Whether you’re a parent, a teacher, or even a manager, the same idea applies: results matter, but so does joy.

 The best learning happens when kids feel both challenged and safe.
-Pushed and supported.
-Focused and free to laugh.
+Pushed forward and free to laugh when things go sideways.

 Final Thoughts

-That Sunday morning reminded me that the importance of play for kids can’t be overstated.
-Children naturally want to learn.
-They just need the freedom to do it their way sometimes.
+That Sunday morning was a good reminder that the importance of play for kids is hard to overstate.
+Children genuinely want to learn.

-The next time you see kids playing school, playing store, or playing anything that looks like “work,” don’t interrupt.
-You’re watching how pretend play helps learning in real time.
+The next time you catch kids playing school, playing store, or doing anything that looks a little like “work,” leave them to it.

 Share.
 Facebook Pinterest LinkedIn Copy Link